The mod 2 homology of free spectral Lie algebras: Acknowledgments

-I'd like to thank Jacob Lurie for suggesting this general topic and for answering many questions, Lukas Brantner for many useful conversations and particularly for correcting an error in an earlier version (see remark \ref{r:lukas}), and Nick Kuhn for telling me about his paper \cite{Kuhn} (see section \ref{s:divpow}).
+I would like to thank Jacob Lurie for suggesting this general topic and for answering many questions, Lukas Brantner for many useful conversations and particularly for correcting an error in an earlier version (see remark \ref{r:lukas}), and Nick Kuhn for telling me about his paper \cite{Kuhn} (see section \ref{s:divpow}).
+I would also like to thank two anonymous referees who both made several useful remarks which improved the clarity of this paper.